 Get to know each team member and their role in supporting you in your recovery.
-Keep a list of names, roles and ways to contact them.
+Start a recovery journal.
+Keep a list of names, roles and ways to contact them in your recovery journal.

 Your role working with the team

-You, your care partner and those close to you are at the centre of your stroke recovery team.
+You, your family and your caregivers are at the centre of your stroke recovery team.
 Teams usually meet regularly.
 Ask when they will be meeting to discuss your care.
 Make sure you are included.
 If you are not up to it, have your care partner or a family member attend on your behalf.

 Overcoming language barriers

-Translation services are available in many medical centres in Canada.
+Translation services are available in many healthcare settings in Canada.
 If needed, ask what is available to you.